-The DC Office of the Attorney General or “OAG” prosecutes these traffic offenses and they are all misdemeanor crimes.
-These charges are different from a speeding ticket, for example, where the police just give a citation that must be paid.
-Police can actually make an arrest if they have reason to believe the person committed these crimes.
+Criminal traffic violations are different because police can actually make an arrest if they have reason to believe the person committed these crimes.
+Criminal traffic offenses tend to involve either a regulatory violation (like driving with a suspended or revoked license) or some type of bad driving offense (like reckless driving or speed over 30).
 The OAG offers a wide range of diversion options for first and sometimes second offenders in some cases.

 What are some examples of DC criminal traffic offenses?